hpdeifel/pdfgrep/README.md

  - poppler-cpp (poppler >= 0.14) (http://poppler.freedesktop.org/)
  - libgcrypt (https://www.gnu.org/software/libgcrypt/)
  - optionally libpcre (http://www.pcre.org/)

 ## Building

-... is easy.
-Just use the standard procedure:
+To build `pdfgrep`, use the standard procedure:

     ./configure
     make
     sudo make install

+Depending on your OS, you need to have `-dev` or `-devel` packages installed for all dependencies.

 The `./configure` script can take lots of options to customize the build process, the most important of which are: